Xin-Ge/BERUNet-denoiser/README.md

 The current version does not overturn the main contributions or innovations presented in the paper, but rather provides a more faithful reflection of the model’s actual characteristics.

+💡 **Tip:**
+The baseline method described in the paper is implemented in ```models/network_BERUNet.py```.
+We do not provide its pretrained model, but you may train and test it yourself as needed.

 ---
 ## Installation